gdat515-sjfc-students/lle-assignment1/Homework1.md

 *How to Build a Dog* was published in February 2012 issue of National Geographic.
-This article is a more approachable version of the original 2004 journal artical.
+This article is a more approachable version of the original 2004 journal article.
 The journalist added history and context to make the research more relevant to the average reader.
-Dogs evolved from wolves.
-The evolution happened quickly as dogs were bred for specific purposes.
-As a result, dogs can be categorized by by less genes than other species.
+With the help of humans, dogs evolved from wolves.
+Their evolution happened quickly as dogs were bred for specific purposes.
+The rapid evolution created a unique outcome; dogs can be categorized by less genes than any other species.
 The simplified groups make it easier to study genetics

-National Geographic produced their own version of the graph and I find their visual to be much more impactful.
-Of the four bar graphs, the magazine selected the one graph with the most meaning and made it more approachable to the average person.
+National Geographic produced their own version of the cluster graph and I find their visual to be much more impactful.
+Of the four bar graphs, the magazine selected the one graph with the most meaning and made it better.
 I prefer the vertical orientation of this graph and the softer colors.
 The clusters are labeled within the graph and there is a legend with definitions for each clusters.
 There are instructions on how to interpret the bar and,on the far right, there is clarity about which dogs are being used to represent their cluster.
 Even though this graph has less information than the original publication, I was able to gain more knowledge from this graph wihout reading the text.

 ![Improved Graph](dog_graph.png)